EGL Evaluation Process

 |Quality of Air & the Acoustic Environment||Dr. Diogo Alarcão|

 |Dr. Stefan Ulrich Speck|

 |Mr. Giulio Conte|

 Following the evaluation process, a number of cities will be shortlisted for the 2018 competition.
 The shortlisted cities will be invited to present to the Jury their vision, action plans and communication strategy .
 The Jury will then assess the shortlisted cities in the light of all the information provided and decide on the winner(s).

-The European Green Leaf 2018 laureate(s) will be announced at the European Green Capital Award ceremony in June 2017, in Essen, Germany.
+The European Green Leaf 2018 laureate(s) will be announced at the European Green Capital & European Green Leaf Awards ceremony on 2 June 2017, in Essen, Germany.

 The Jury will assess the shortlisted cities based on the following evaluation criteria: